gravitational/teleport/docs/testplan.md

 - [ ] Connect to a Teleport node in a remote cluster using Teleport.
 - [ ] Connect to a Teleport node in a remote cluster using the Web UI.

+### Teleport with EKS/GKE

+* [ ] Deploy Teleport on a single EKS cluster
+* [ ] Deploy Teleport on two EKS clusters and connect them via trusted cluster feature
+* [ ] Deploy Teleport Proxy outside of GKE cluster fronting connections to it (this feature is not yet supported for EKS)

+### Teleport with FIPS mode

+* [ ] Perform trusted clusters, Web and SSH sanity check with all teleport components deployed in FIPS mode.

 ### Migrations

 * [ ] Migrate trusted clusters from 2.4.0 to 2.5.0